aiidateam/aiida-quantumespresso/docs/source/user_guide/calculation_plugins/dos.rst

 ------
 Errors of the parsing are reported in the log of the calculation (accessible with the ``verdi calculation logshow`` command).
-Moreover, they are stored in the ParameterData under the key ``warnings``, and are accessible with ``Calculation.res.warnings``.
+Moreover, they are stored in the Dict under the key ``warnings``, and are accessible with ``Calculation.res.warnings``.